-(1) Upon the occurrence of a change in control, the change in control payment is made, and the stock options and restricted stock accelerate; no termination of employment is required.
-Pursuant to a Change in Control Acknowledgment and Agreement (the "Acknowledgment and Agreement") with the Company entered into on December 26, 2007, these payments were accelerated and made to each of Messrs.
-Clifford, DeAngelo and Savitch.
-Subsequently, in accordance with the terms of each Acknowledgment and Agreement, following the termination of the Merger Agreement, the Company promptly exercised its clawback right to have each Executive return the Accelerated Change in Control Payments made to them and each Executive has done so (subject only to receiving tax refunds from the applicable taxing authorities and promptly transferring such refunds to the Company).
-See the discussion of the change in control payment advances in "Employment Agreements-Change in Control" below.

-(2) Basis for cash severance benefit upon a change in control is 2008 salary plus highest bonus earned over years 2007 and 2006.
-Other cash severance benefits are based upon 2007 salary plus highest bonus earned over years 2006 and 2005.

-(3) Represents employer cost of medical and dental coverage.
-Assumes cost of benefit increasing 10% annually.

-- (4) Restricted stock award values were computed based on the closing price of the Company's common stock on December 31, 2007 (\$59.55), which was the last trading day of 2007. - (5) Amounts represent the difference between the exercise price of each Named Executive Officer's options and the closing price of the Company's common stock on December 31, 2007 (\$59.55). - (6) Unvested options continue to vest over three years (Mr. Carlino) and two years (other executives) following termination.
+- (1) Upon the occurrence of a change in control, the change in control payment is made, and the stock options and restricted stock accelerate; no termination of employment is required.
+Pursuant to an agreement with the Company entered into on December 26, 2007, each of Messrs.
+Clifford, DeAngelo and Savitch has been paid a portion of his change in control payment, but such payment is subject to repayment.
+See the discussion of the change in control payment advances in "Employment Agreements-Change in Control" below. - (2) Basis for cash severance benefit upon a change in control is 2008 salary plus highest bonus earned over years 2007 and 2006.
+Other cash severance benefits are based upon 2007 salary plus highest bonus earned over years 2006 and 2005. - (3) Represents employer cost of medical and dental coverage.
+Assumes cost of benefit increasing 10% annually. - (4) Restricted stock award values were computed based on the closing price of the Company's common stock on December 31, 2007 (\$59.55), which was the last trading day of 2007. - (5) Amounts represent the difference between the exercise price of each Named Executive Officer's options and the closing price of the Company's common stock on December 31, 2007 (\$59.55). - (6) Unvested options continue to vest over three years (Mr. Carlino) and two years (other executives) following termination.
 Restrictions lapse upon death or a change in control. - (7) Company contributions to the Deferred Compensation Plan vest 20% per year during the first five years of service, although vesting is accelerated upon death, change in control and, at the option of the Compensation Committee, disability.
 Because Mr. DeAngelo joined the Company in July 2003, at December 31, 2007, the Company's contributions to his deferred compensation account was only 80% vested.
-As a result, if, on December 31, 2007, Mr. DeAngelo voluntarily terminated his employment or was terminated without cause by the Company, then, unless a change in control had occurred prior to such termination, the unvested portion of the Company's contributions to his deferred compensation account would be forfeited.
-If a change in control courted prior to such termination, the Company's contributions would vest in full (resulting in a total distribution of \$978,037 for Mr. DeAngelo).
-Similarly, if Mr. DeAngelo's employment was terminated due to disability on December 31, 2007, the unvested portion of the Company's contributions to his deferred compensation account would be forfeited unless the Compensation due to disability on December 31, 2007, the unvested portion of the Company's contributions to his deferred compensation account would be forfeited unless the Compensation Committee determined otherwise. - (8) The amounts in the table are based on a Section 280G of the Code excise tax rate of 20% and effective income and payroll tax rates of approximately 39.8%. - (9) Assuming the benefit became payable on December 31, 2007, the beneficiaries of the insurance policy would be required to reimburse the Company for \$50,283 in premiums on the policy previously paid by the Company.
+As a result, if, on December 31, 2007, Mr. DeAngelo voluntarily terminated his employment or was terminated without cause by the Company, then, unless a change in control had occurred prior to such termination, the unvested portion of the Company's contributions to his deferred comprove to such termination, the Company's contributions would vest in full (resulting in a total distribution of \$978,037 for Mr. DeAngelo).
+Similarly, if Mr. DeAngelo's employment was terminated due to disability on December 31, 2007, the unvested portion of the Company's contributions to his deferred compensation account would be forfeited unless the Component was terminated due to disability on December 31, 2007, the unvested portion of the Company's contributions to his deferred compensation account would be forfeited unless the Compensation Committee determined otherwise. - (8) The amounts in the table are based on a Section 280G of the Code excise tax rate of 20% and effective income and payroll tax rates of approximately 39.8%. - (9) Assuming the benefit became payable on December 31, 2007, the beneficiaries of the insurance policy would be required to reimburse the Company for \$50,283 in premiums on the policy previously paid by the Company.
 For a discussion of the split dollar life insurance policies, see page 48 of this Proxy Statement. - (10) On August 4, 2008, the Company announced the departure of Mr. DeAngelo from the Company, effective August 1, 2008, in a Current Report on Form 8-K. Mr. DeAngelo will receive benefits and separation payments, in accordance with the employment agreement between Mr. DeAngelo and the Company dated as of July 31, 2006, which is consistent with the calculations used to determine the amounts set forth under "Termination without Cause by Company or with Good Reason by the Executive."